 I popped two capsules per the instructions, went to bed, and woke up feeling like the balloon in my stomach was slowly deflating.

 The Search Begins

-After traversing the antacid section of Duane Reade on multiple occasions (to no success), my desperation led me to Google the very eloquent words "what to do when your bloated stomach won't go away."
-Within seconds I was deep into an internet rabbit hole on HealingWell, a community forum dedicated to discussing various health issues (aka both a doctor and germaphobe's nightmare).
+After traversing the antacid section of Duane Reade on multiple occasions (to no success), my desperation led me to Google "what to do when your bloated stomach won't go away."
+Within seconds I was deep into an internet rabbit hole on HealingWell, a community forum dedicated to discussing various health issues (both a doctor and germaphobe's nightmare!).
 It was in a chat entitled "Amazing cure for bloating that won't go away" that I discovered activated charcoal supplements as a way to alleviate persistent stomach bloating.

 To combat stomach bloating, take 500 milligrams of activated charcoal one hour before a big meal and wash it down with a full glass of water.

 After eating, follow it up with another full glass of water to "help get the charcoal into your system, where it can bind with gas-producing elements."

 For more information on the benefits of activated charcoal, head over to Axe's website.